NoginaDaria/fastq_match/README.md

 ```
 Then it will ask you to enter the full path to the directory with fastq files and to enter either y or n depending on which file format do you use.

+The script will show you execution progress and the number of fixed files and removed sequences.